Tiger Woods has effect on Thai sports like few others

 “You see young kids in Thailand having the same reaction as to what kids had 20 years before,” Choo Chiang said.
 “They’re emulating his swing.
 They’re just in full awe of Tiger.”

-Thai’s own world-standing in golf is rising.
+Thai’s own world standing in golf is rising.

 Four Thai women were among the top 50 on the LPGA Tour money list last year, led by Ariya Jutanugarn, who won the U.S. Women’s Open and ended the year at No. 1 in the world ranking.